Alternative Mesothelioma Treatments

 Did You Know?

-In a recent study, more than 30% of cancer patients said they use types of complementary and alternative medicine (CAM), like yoga, acupuncture, and herbal supplements, in addition to traditional treatments.
+A study found more than 30% of cancer patients use some type of complementary and alternative medicine (CAM), such as yoga, acupuncture, and herbal supplements, in addition to traditional treatments.

-Alternative treatments and integrative medicine can be combined with mesothelioma treatments like surgery, chemotherapy, and radiation.
+Alternative therapies and integrative medicine can be combined with mesothelioma treatments like surgery, chemotherapy, and radiation.
 These options are designed to help manage symptoms, improve well-being, and boost the body’s natural healing processes.

-• Integrative medicine combines conventional treatments with alternative approaches, focusing on the whole person.
-This can include nutrition counseling, yoga, and mind-body practices to support mental and physical health during treatment.
+Integrative medicine combines conventional treatments with alternative approaches, addressing the whole person to foster healing.
+This approach may include nutrition counseling and herbal remedies, mind-body practices, and meditation.

-No matter your goals, it’s crucial to speak with your mesothelioma doctor before starting any alternative therapies to ensure they are safe and appropriate for your situation.
+No matter your goals, make sure to speak with your mesothelioma doctor before starting any alternative therapies to ensure they are safe and appropriate for your situation.

 Our Free Mesothelioma Guide can help you discover safe, effective ways to manage your symptoms.
 Get your copy shipped overnight and take the next step toward feeling better.